biomimesis/rmd4sci-melbourne/docs/workflow.md

 This section is heavily influenced by [Jenny Bryan's great blog post on project based workflows.](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/)

-Sometimes this is the first line of an R Script or R markdown file.
+Sometimes this is the first line of an R Script or R Markdown file.

 ```r
 setwd("c:/really/long/file/path/to/this/directory)